 The cost of tuition was £75 until the Certificate was obtained.
 For Officers, it was discounted to £52 and 10 shillings upon signing an agreement, and £17 and 10 shillings on finishing tests.
 Extra practice was £9 for the first hour and £6 thereafter.

 The private Seaplane School was taken over on behalf of the Government, and in May 1916 training at Cockshott and Hill of Oaks became Royal Naval Air Service Unit Hill of Oaks.
 Large numbers of probationary Sub-Lieutenants were sent to Windermere for basic instruction, most of whom had either already qualified on landplanes or did so afterwards.
 In June 1916, the headquarters of the RNAS at Windermere moved from Cockshott to Hill of Oaks, and, with the departure of civilian instructors, the name was changed to RNAS Windermere.
 RNAS Windermere continued operations until the end of June 1917.

-The first 2 holders of UK Aviators’ Certificates endorsed ‘Hydro-aeroplane’ were Windermere-trained.
+The first and second Aviators’ Certificates awarded by the RAeC endorsed ‘Hydro-aeroplane’ were to Windermere-trained pilots.
 Joseph Bland was granted Aviator’s Certificate No. 614 on 30 August 1913, and Oswald Lancaster No. 765 on 15 April 1914.